yagna-bork/youtube-spotify-sync/README.md

 ## Features remaining
 * Downloading songs from marked playlists
+* Web interface for OAuth
+* User can configure which local file source, give instructions how to set this up
+* Give users message about which songs should be added to which playlist from local songs
+* Use podcasts as workaround user having manually move songs from local files to playlists
+* Implement as Cron job, UI dashboard should configure how often synced, when is next sync etc...
 * Refactoring
   * Refactor for readability
   * Improve runtime efficency of CreatePlaylist.add_songs_to_spotify_playlist list deletion